Most people who successfully memorize the Quran take way longer than necessary.

 That’s because they don’t use the techniques you’re about to learn on this page.

 After all, unlike many other texts, the lines in the Quran are usually quite short.
-A lot of material is repeated as well, which creates a number of hacks you can harness.
+A lot of material is repeated too, which creates a number of hacks you can harness.

 Let’s dive in.